tomsib2001/coq-nat-parsing-article/article.md

 The code is available on [github](https://github.com/Barbichu/ssrHoTT/).

 Let us define a new type for natural integers in Type.
-We work in the subdirectory *theories*, as is often the case.
+We work in the subdirectory *theories*, as is often the case in Coq projects.

 <!-- Coq code -->
     Inductive Nat : Type := O : Nat | S : Nat -> Nat.